 Think a bank can’t be mobile and social?
 “Can’t” isn’t in Commonwealth Bank of Australia’s vocabulary.
 The CommBank “CAN” campaign—highlighting services ranging from mobile payments to apps for home buyers—is showing Australians what a modern bank can be.

 CommBank’s social transformation isn’t about technology for technology’s sake.
-“It’s about what our customers need to make their lives better,” explains Michael Harte, CIO.
-“Social media is a reflection of the current technology and how gregarious human beings are.
-We want to be networked; we want to be in the loop.”
+As the bank sees it, social media is a reflection of the current technology and how gregarious human beings are so they want to be part of the conversation.

 Social technologies are helping build relationships between the bank and its customers that emulate the personal connections people once had with their local branch.
-“If we can bring back some of that intimacy, then we’ve brought back the very essence of trust and transparency,” says Harte.
+The goal is to emulate that personal touch which reinforces trust and transparency.

 With over 1,100 branches, CommBank’s 48,000 employees are widely distributed around the country.
 They’re also a very social group, so an employee social network like Chatter is a natural fit for internal collaboration.
-“Now the narrative of the business can be captured and shared,” says Lark.
-“People can turn every communication into a social communication—on their own device.
-That is enormously powerful.”
-Especially since many branch employees don’t have their own dedicated computers.
-“It's about helping employees do more in less time.”
+Since many branch employees don’t have their own dedicated computers, they are using their own devices to capture the narrative of the business and make every communication a social communication.